 In this section, we’ll learn step-by-step instructions on what you need to do to connect your portable generator to an electrical panel using the breaker interlock method.
 After completing this section, you will be able to implement the learning easily and effectively.

 Step 1.
 Don’t use a double male plug:

-We’ve seen people using a double male plug to energize their home when there is power outage.
+We’ve seen people using a double male plug to energize their homes when there is a power outage.
 It’s dangerous.
 Here’s why.

-- The power created by the generator is generally greater than the rating for receptacle, wires, and the breaker.
+- The power created by the generator is generally greater than the rating for receptacles, wires, and breakers.
 Hence, it is a fire hazard.

 - If you don’t disconnect your main breaker, it can shock anything.

 - Even you can get shocked because the male plug prongs are exposed and not covered properly.

 Step 2.
 Determine your generator’s plug type and amperage:

 First up, you need to figure out what type of amperage and plug type you need for your generator.
 Ideally, go for a big round plug.
 This will provide power for both sides of the breaker box.
 You will see the amperage written near the plug.

 The following is a list of supplies you need to connect your generator to an electrical panel the right way.